tsingke/AELSO/README.md

 ## 8. Funding and acknowledgments

 This work is supported by the National Natural Science Foundation of China (Grant No. 62006144).
+The author sincerely appreciates the Editor and all the reviewers for their valuable time, insightful comments, and efforts devoted to reviewing and improving this manuscript.